 - This reduces complexity, reduces coding, and gives the client focus.

-- It is a modal client- you're always in one of three modes:
+- It is a modal client- you're always in one of four modes:

 - maildir-mode: Shows you the list of folders.